railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

    *Budgetary Position for Sales*

 To define your budgets, go to the menu :menuselection:`Accounting --> Budgets --> Budgets`.
-Define a new budget by clicking the `Creat` button.
+Define a new budget by clicking the :guilabel:`Create` button.

 .. figure::  images/account_budget_form.png
    :scale: 60